niyata/ponlgnan/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Twenty Nineteen bundles the following third-party resources:
+Anim Showcase bundles the following third-party resources:

 _s, Copyright 2015-2018 Automattic, Inc.
 **License:** GPLv2 or later